 |15.||Sony NEX-5N||Y||stereo / mono||-||-||mini||2.0||-||-||-|

 It is notable that the LF1 offers wifi support, while the NEX-C3 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The LF1 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the NEX-C3 has been discontinued (but can be found pre-owned on eBay).
-There has not been a direct replacement model for the NEX-C3 from Sony.
+Both the LF1 and the NEX-C3 have been discontinued, but can regularly be found used on ebay.
+Neither of the two has a direct successor, so they represent the end of the respective camera lines from Panasonic and Sony.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So what conclusions can be drawn?
 Is the Panasonic LF1 better than the Sony NEX-C3 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.